Adding pedals is a lot of fun.

 Once you get familiar with the phaser sound, you'll notice that in a lot of songs it's used to add that extra texture and modulation layer, even if it's really subtle.

-So, this pedal can be applied universally.
+Thus, we have a pedal that can be applied universally.

 All skill levels and scenarios are accommodated.